NCATC 35 - - - - - - SEPTEMBER 20 - 22, 2023 - - - - - - REGISTRATION

 Email: holly@ncatc.org

 Holly McAtee is currently the Operations Manager for NCATC.
-She maintains NCATC's web site, handles registration for the yearly Fall Conference and Summer Workshop as well as all accounting and membership functions.
+She maintains NCATC's web site, handles registration and meal planning for the yearly Conference as well as all accounting and membership functions.

 Holly began working with NCATC at the end of 2007, primarily to do invoicing of membership dues and accounting; she continues to manage more of the daily operations.